 Rochester enjoys the beauty of the four seasons.
 It is usually warm and sunny from June through September, and snowy from November through March.
 Spring and fall are moderate in temperature.
 For more information on living in Rochester, visit http://www.visitrochester.com/.

-We currently have 205 active clubs, 11 major student organizations and 30 greek organizations on campus.
-RIT welcomes and embraces all of its unique, student operated clubs and organizations.
-Have a look at the list of clubs and organizations.
+We currently have 300 active clubs, 11 major student organizations, and 30 greek organizations on campus.
+RIT welcomes and embraces all of its unique, student-operated clubs and organizations.
+View a list of RIT clubs and organizations

 RIT graduates find that their employment prospects are bright because career-related work experience is built into their academic programs.
 Work experience is gained through cooperative education, internships, and field experience.
 RIT attracts over 1,300 co-op employers nationwide and serves more than 2,600 RIT students each year.
 Learn more about the Office of Career Services and Cooperative Education.

 The main campus is about 1,300 acres, and includes 238 buildings spread over 5.3 million sq. ft.
-It is a coeducational, privately endowed Institute, enrolling more than 18,500 full- and part-time undergraduate and graduate students preparing for technical and professional careers.
+It is a coeducational, privately endowed Institute, enrolling nearly 20,000 full- and part-time undergraduate and graduate students preparing for technical and professional careers.

 Yes, RIT is chartered by the legislature of the State of New York and accredited by the Commission on Higher Education, Middle States Association of Colleges and Schools and NY State Education Department, Office of College and University Education.

-The RIT student body consists of 2,635 international students from 102 different countries.
-RIT students come from all backgrounds-Whites, Hispanics, Asians, Pacific Islanders, African Americans and others.
+The RIT student body consists of over 2,600 international students from over 100 different countries.
+RIT students come from all backgrounds.
 RIT is also home to the National Technical Institute for the Deaf, the world's first and largest technological college for deaf and hard-of-hearing students.
-The presence of more than 1,150 deaf and hard-of-hearing students on campus adds a social dynamic not found at other colleges.
+The presence of more than 1,200 deaf and hard-of-hearing students on campus adds a social dynamic not found at other colleges.

 Yes.
-To take a class at the graduate level on a non-matric status usually requires permission from the dept. To take a class at the undergraduate level on a non-matric status usually requires completion of any pre-requisite OR a professor's approval.
-In both cases you must wait for the matriculated students to register for classes and then it is open registration for any non-matriculated students.
-Please contact the office of the Registrar. *This does NOT apply to international students who would require a visa.
-To obtain a visa, the applicant must already be admitted and enrolled in a full time degree program.*
+To take a class at the graduate level on a non-matriculated status usually requires permission from the department.
+To take a class at the undergraduate level on a non-matriculated status usually requires completion of any pre-requisite OR a professor's approval.
+In both cases, you must wait for the matriculated students to register for classes and then it is open registration for any non-matriculated students.
+Please contact the Office of the Registrar. *This does NOT apply to international students who would require a visa.
+To obtain a visa, the applicant must already be admitted and enrolled in a full-time degree program.*

 Required immunizations need to be submitted no more than 30 days prior to the start of classes in order to avoid a delay in registration or interruption of classes for which you are enrolled.
 Contact the Student Health Center at (585) 475-2255 with questions.
-Additional information and forms are available at www.rit.edu/studenthealth.
+Additional information about immunizations and forms are available from the Student Health Center.